kybates/startup/README.md

 #### General things I learned
 When typing an `=` after attributes, VS code automatically fills in the `""` that must follow.
 Elements that only contain attributes and don't include any text can be opened and closed with only one tag.
 Ex: `<path insert-attributes here/>`.

+## CSS

+### Things I learned from Simon CSS

+`!important` - overrides the default bootstrap property

+`rgb()`, `#`, and `color name` - can all be used when selecting colors (for rgb, red comes first, then green, then blue)

+`border-radius` - 50% makes a circle, you can adjust this to make semi circles, quarter circles, etc.

+### Bootstrap classes

+`container-fluid` - makes a container with the width of the viewport

+`navbar fixed-top` - navigation bar that is fixed at the top of the screen

+`navbar-brand` - specifically for the "brand" or website name

+`nav-link active` - changes the link of the current page to show that it is the page currently being used

+#### General things I learned

+You can give an element more than one class to be able to apply several CSS effects to that element.
+Ex: `<div class="controls center"></div>`.
+This is also true for Boostrap.
+Ex: `<nav class="navbar fixed-top navbar-dark">`.
+It's a lot easier to use bootstrap to create images rather than using HTML to create SVGs.